ircdocs/modern-irc/index.md

 {% include copyrights.html %}

 <div class="warning">
     <p>This is NOT an authoritative document.
-It does not purport to be anything more than a hopefully-useful overview of the IRC protocol as it is generally implemented today.
+It does not purport to be anything more than an overview of the IRC protocol as it is generally implemented today.
 If something written in here isn't correct for or interoperable with an IRC server / network you know of, please open an issue or <a href="mailto:daniel@danieloaks.net">contact me!</a></p>
     <p>For something which aims to be an RFC, please see the <a href="https://github.com/kaniini/ircv3-harmony">ircv3-harmony</a> project.</p>
 </div>

 <div class="warning">
     <p>NOTE: This is NOWHERE NEAR FINISHED.
 Dragons be here, insane stuff be here.</p>
-    <p>Please feel free to contribute by sending pull requests to our <a href="https://github.com/DanielOaks/modern-irc">Github repository</a>.</p>
+    <p>Feel free to contribute by sending pull requests to our <a href="https://github.com/DanielOaks/modern-irc">Github repository</a>.</p>
 </div>